PuceBaboon/Pico-W_Multicore/README.md

 + The board will normally reset and run the new firmware on completion of the upload.
 + Once the board starts to initialize, the on-board LED will come on for 5-seconds.
   - This delay is to allow you time to connect your terminal program (screen, putty, etc) via USB.
-+ At the end of the 5-second delay, the demo will start to display start-up messages from core-0.
++ At the end of the 5-second delay, the demo will begin to display start-up messages from core-0.
 ```
          === Multicore Demo ===

 Core-0: On-Line.